Sai Baba of Shirdi: Hindus and Muslims

 In a verse of the midday arti, devotees sing:

 In essence, there is no difference whatever between Hindu and Muslim.
 You took birth in human body to show this.
 You look with affection on both Hindus and Muslims.
 This, Sai, who pervades all, as the soul of all, demonstrates.

-Sai Baba often talked about the Hindu gods and quoted from sacred texts.
+Baba often talked about the Hindu gods and quoted from sacred texts.
 On occasion he would comment on passages from the Bhagavad Gita, the Isha Upanishad, and others.
 The names of Krishna and Rama were sacred to him.
 With Muslim followers, he talked of Allah and the Qur'an, often quoting Persian verses.
 He frequently used the expression "Allah rakhega vaiia rahena" ("Let us be content with what we have, and submit our will to Allah").
 He told his listeners that he, like them, was but a devotee of Allah, a humble faqir with two arms and two legs.
 In later years, Parsis and Christians would also visit him in Shirdi.
 He respected all faiths, and taught that all are particular paths toward one ineffable goal.

 His notion of the unity of all mankind was congruous with both Advaitism and Sufism.
 "God being one and the master of all also meant that all his creatures were part of one big family," writes Sikand.
 "This belief was entirely in keeping with both the Bhakti philosophy as well as the teachings of the Sufis, who believed that the light of God exists in every creature, indeed in every particle of His creation."
 For Sai Baba, it is commonly believed that he viewed all religious paths as being equally valid, with him considering "Ishwar" (the Hindu God) and "Allah" to be synonymous.
 People coming to his abode were so taken aback to see Hindus, Muslims, and others living together so peacefully that in many instances it proved to be life-changing.